Sumit8171/flutter-firebase-easy/README.md

 ## Getting Started

-make sure to change your info with my info added in firebase_options.dart file in lib folder to connect your firebase account.
+make sure to replace my info with your info in firebase_options.dart file in lib folder to connect to your firebase account. also make necesory changes in your firebase based on your requirements.

 This project is a starting point for a Flutter application.